vivianeasley/sparse/README.md

 A minimal component-based frontend UI library (~400 bytes)

 Renders a full DOM tree using template literals and tracks state updates via a JavaScript Proxy.
-Designed for small, simple applications like games, demos, or hackathon projects.
+Designed for personal use in small, simple applications like games, demos, or hackathon projects.
 Full re-renders are triggered on any mutation of the state object.

 ## Core Features:
 - Uses `html` template tag to build DOM content as strings.
 - Supports simple, global state management with automatic re-rendering.
-- Includes `bindInput()` for easy two-way binding of text inputs.
 - Includes `mapList()` for cleanly rendering array-based lists.

 ## Limitations: